 Illness anxiety disorder can be very debilitating since the fear of being injured or getting sick is always there.
 It can stop us from doing things we would do otherwise, therefore I highly recommend doing whatever it is that you want to do despite fear.

-Engaging in any sport, I always worry something will happen to me, however I do it anyway, because I don't want anxiety to control all my life.
-It can be challenging, but the more I do things and even experience discomfort associated with it, the more I am able to actually see that it's overall safe, it's nothing serious.
+Engaging in any sport, I always worry something will happen to me, however I do it anyway, because I don't want anxiety to control my life.
+It can be challenging, but the more I do things and even experience discomfort associated with it, the more I am able to actually see that it's overall safe, it's nothing too dangerous.